TheByteSizeDev/e20-capstone-template/README.md

 # Getting Started with This Template

-**PLEASE READ ALL STEPS BEFORE BEGINNING WORK**.
-This tempalte is designed to get you up and running with your captone as quickly as possible.
+**PLEASE READ ALL STEPS BEFORE BEGINING WORK**.
+This template is designed to get you up and running with your captone as quickly as possible.
 It comes with a couple gimmes, mainly:

 * Everything you get when you run `create-react-app`
 * All of your dependencies ready to be installed ie: `react-router-dom`